carlosm306/COMP333-Landing-Page/README.md

 # COMP333-Landing-Page

+The backend code was altered to match the style of the rest api.

 In addition to the steps under Homework 2 for setting up the database, one now needs to give themself permission to use the database by entering the following code into mySQLi: